Formula Sun Grand Prix

 Due to the COVID-19 outbreak, the Formula Sun Grand Prix (FSGP) has been postponed until next year.
 The Michigan State Solar Car Team is currently preparing for the next FSGP virtually via zoom meetings.
 The competition consists of two main parts: vehicle scrutineering and a circuit race.
 Scrutineering is set of thorough inspections by the race inspectors that ensure that the vehicles are safe to drive on public roads and to ensure that the race design regulations are met.
 Following scrutineering teams will begin the circuit race.
 It is also a prerequisite to qualify for the American Solar Challenge which has also been cancelled until next summer, 2021.

 American Solar Challenge

-The ASC is a 1200-1800 mile plus race across public roads in America.
+The ASC is a 1500-2000 mile race across public roads in America.
 Originally called the GM Sunrayce USA in 1990, ASC is a biyearly event.
-The 2010 American Challenge was an 1100-mile race from Tulsa, Oklahoma, to Naperville, Illinois.
-The American Solar Challenge 2012 was a 1600-mile cross-country race from Rochester, New York to Minneapolis, Minnesota.
-While the American Solar Challenge 2014 was a 1700 challenge from Austin, TX to Minneapolis, MN.
+The American Solar Challenge in 2014 was a 1700-mile challenge from Austin, TX to Minneapolis, MN.